Robbinsville Township, New Jersey: Local government

 In November 2004, township residents voted to change their form of government from a Township Committee to a Mayor-Council form under the Faulkner Act.
 The new form of government took effect as of July 1, 2005.
 The Mayor-Council form of government is used by 71 of the state's 564 municipalities.
 In this form, the governing body is comprised of the Mayor and the Township Council, each functioning as an independent branch of government, with all members elected at-large to four-year terms of office on a non-partisan basis as part of the November general election.
 The Mayor is the Chief Executive of the Township and heads its Administration.
 The Mayor may attend Council meetings but is not obliged to do so.
 The council is the legislative branch.
 Elections are held in odd-numbered years with three council seats up together and the two other seats (and the mayoral seat) up for election two years later.
 At the annual organizational meeting held during the first week of January of each year, the Council selects a President and Vice President to serve for one-year terms.
 The Council President chairs the meetings of the governing body.
 Following an ordinance passed in December 2011, municipal elections were shifted from May to November, with the terms of all township council members then serving extend by six months, to December 31.

-As of 2022, the Mayor of Robbinsville Township is David Fried, whose term of office ends December 31, 2025.
-Members of the Township Council are Council President Michael Cipriano (2025), Vice President Deborah Blakely (2025), Christine "Chris" Ciaccio (2023), Michael Todd (2023; elected to serve an unexpired term) and Ronald C. Witt Jr. (2023).
+As of 2026, the Mayor of Robbinsville Township is Michael J. Todd.
+Members of the Township Council are Council President Deborah Blakely (2030), Vice President Hal English (2030), Christine "Chris" Ciaccio (2028), Ravi Patni (2026) and Amit Chopra (2028).

 In January 2021, Deborah Blakely was appointed to fill the term expiring in December 2023 that had become vacant following the resignation of Dan Schuberth.
 Blakely served on an interim basis until the November 2021 election.
 In the November 2021 general election, Michael Todd was elected to serve the balance of Schuberth's term of office, while Deborah Blakely ran for and won a full four-year term.